dillonconstantine/book-api/README.md

 ## Gif API

-A simple gif API project with token-based authentication and a frontend viewable at:\
+A simple gif API project based on the interview technical task, with token-based authentication and a frontend viewable at:\
 [https://gif-api.dillonconstantine.com/](https://gif-api.dillonconstantine.com/).

 View [Laravel's API authentication docs](https://laravel.com/docs/master/api-authentication#passing-tokens-in-requests) for details on how to authenticate.